walmartlabs/static/docs/includes/docs.md

 To use static with [GitHub Pages](http://pages.github.com/) create a new static project in a directory named *docs* inside your repo, and a *gh-pages* branch in separate directory locally.

-    # create a docs branch containing a new static project
+    # create a docs folder containing a new static project
     cd repo
     static create docs
     git add docs